FedericoPonzi/BillionTriplesDataset/report/report.md

 Now it's much better!

 Moving on the count, in order to get just a *single number* as output, I've struggled a little with *job chaining*.
 In the end was really as simple as using as input for the latter job the output directory of the former job.
+I've made a class to fasten the setup of the programs, described in Appendix B.

 To get a single number as output, I've been forced to setup 2 phases/jobs: